Hormones During Pregnancy

-Many hormone levels are affected in the body during pregnancy, with several hormones
+Many hormone levels are affected in the body during pregnancy.
+Several hormones play

 Human chorionic gonadotropin hormone (hCG).
-This hormone is only made during pregnancy — almost exclusively in the placenta.
-HCG
+This hormone is made only during pregnancy.
+It is made almost exclusively in the placenta.

-hormone levels found in maternal blood and urine increase dramatically during the
+HCG hormone levels found in the mother's blood and urine rise a lot during the first

-first trimester.
-They may contribute to causing nausea and vomiting often associated
+trimester.
+They may play a part in the nausea and vomiting often linked to pregnancy.

 Human placental lactogen (hPL).
-This hormone, also known as human chorionic somatomammotropin, is made by the placenta.
+This hormone is also known as human chorionic somatomammotropin.
+It is made by the

-It provides nutrition for the fetus and stimulates milk glands in the breasts in anticipation
+placenta.
+It gives nutrition to the fetus.
+It also stimulates milk glands in the breasts

 Estrogen.
-This group of hormones is responsible for the development of the female sexual characteristics.
+This group of hormones helps develop the female sexual traits.
+It is normally formed

-Normally formed in the ovaries, estrogen is also made by the placenta during pregnancy
+in the ovaries.
+It is also made by the placenta during pregnancy to help maintain

 Progesterone.
 This hormone is made by the ovaries and by the placenta during pregnancy.
-Progesterone
+It stimulates

-stimulates the thickening of the uterine lining in anticipation of implantation of
+the thickening of the uterine lining for implantation of a fertilized egg.